-I’ve been getting some requests for how to make quick and easy meals and, while this Cinnabon Granola Cluster recipe involves a little more effort, it ends up making future meals quick and easy.
+I’ve been getting some requests for how to make quick and easy meals and, while these granola cluster involve a little more effort, it ends up making future meals quick and easy.

 For example, the berry vanilla parfait pictured above takes less than 5 minutes to prep.
-Simply add a layer of vanilla yogurt, berries of your choice (I used strawberries and blueberries), and then top with these Cinnabon granola clusters.
+Simply add a layer of vanilla yogurt, berries of your choice (I used strawberries and blueberries), and then top with my granola clusters (+cinnabon frosting!).
 It makes for a great on-the-go snack with a fancy touch of flavor.
 FYI – these granola clusters also go great with oatmeal, cupcakes, or cereal!

 - 2 cups rolled oats